top of page

 2. Consider your timeframe.

 Sometimes it’s a long game.
-Depending on how much time you give your investments to grow will heavily impact their return, as well as which types of investments we recommend you make.
+Depending on how much time you give your investments to grow will typically impact their return, as well as which types of investments you make.

 3. Allocate your assets.

 Stocks?
 Bonds?
 Short-term investments?
 Oh my!
 These are your asset allocations.
-Sure, the name might sound fancy, but it’s really just how you divvy up your cash when investing.
-Some of your best options for investing as a 20-something are stocks, bonds and short-term investments.
+Sure, the name might sound fancy, but it’s really just how you divvy up your investment holdings.
+Some of the traditional options for investing as a 20-something are stocks, bonds and short-term investments.

-• Stocks usually have higher returns that can help you meet your goals.
-Remember that the stock market is like a roller coaster at times—it has its ups and downs, but it has historically trended upward.
+Stocks usually have higher returns that can help you meet your goals when evaluated over a long time horizon.
+Remember that the stock market is like a roller coaster at times—it has its ups and downs, but it has historically trended upward for most 10, 20 and 30 year time periods.
 Hang in there!

-• Bonds are a way of getting a more steady return back on your investment by paying interest over a certain period of time.
-You can also play a game of risk and return depending on which type of bond you decide to invest in—we’ll touch on risk in a minute.
+Bonds are a way of getting a more steady return back on your investment by paying you interest over a certain period of time.
+Depending on the type of bond or bond fund, you can offset their risk and return —we’ll touch on risk in a minute.

 4. Invest a little at a time.